Hairspray (1988 film): 2016 live television adaptation

 NBC aired a television event of the acclaimed musical on December 7, 2016, starring Harvey Fierstein as Edna, Ariana Grande as Penny Pingleton, Kristin Chenoweth as Velma, Martin Short as Wilbur, Dove Cameron as Amber Von Tussle, Jennifer Hudson as Motormouth Maybelle, Derek Hough as Corny, Garrett Clayton as Link, and newcomer Maddie Baillio as Tracy.
 It was well received by critics and was seen by 9.05 million viewers, with a ratings share of 2.3 in the 18–49 demographic, and a 5.9 overnight household rating.

 Soundtrack

 The soundtrack was released in 1988 by MCA Records.
 The album featured one original song by Rachel Sweet and eleven other songs mostly from the early 1960s by Gene Pitney, Toussaint McCall and The Ikettes, and others.
 Two songs, "You Don't Own Me" and "Mama Didn't Lie", came out in 1963; "Nothing Takes the Place of You" was released in 1967.

 Home media

 Hairspray was issued for the first time on VHS and LaserDisc in 1989 by RCA/Columbia Pictures Home Video.
 New Line reissued the film on VHS in 1996.

 The film was released on DVD by New Line in 2002, with an audio commentary by Waters and Lake, and a theatrical trailer.
 It was released on Blu-ray on March 4, 2014.

+On June 23, 2026, The Criterion Collection released the film on Blu-ray and Ultra HD Blu-ray (along with Waters' 1977 film Desperate Living), featuring a new 4K restoration.